A Working Man (2025)

 Everything is an exaggeration.
 From the notion of the working class guy, a rough diamond, a patriot, with a heart of gold.
 The migrant family with the dutiful, over achiever on steroids daughter, the true inheritors of the American dream.
 Even, the minimum wage construction workers, who are told to make sure they "keep their fingers" (you can see occupational health and safety is a big thing) are so happy they look like they belong in the original production of "Snow White" (the real one, not the hideous remake).
 As for the Russians, well surprise, surprise, they are brutal, cruel and stupid.
 No one saw that coming, right?

 I won't mix words, this is cliched, biased, condescending, pro Western military, jingoistic, crap.
-Interesting too, how venture capitalists "State Street" make a brief appearance, in the opening credits.
+Interesting too, how venture capitalists "State Street" make a brief appearance, in the opening scenes.
 If they thought this would lift their profile, well all I can say is it didn't "do it, for me".
 Sorry guys.

 Is there an upside?
 In short no. Even the action has a ham fisted, "seen it all before", air of stale, stagnation, about it.